Strengthening Machine Identity Security in IoT

 Why is Machine Identity Important in IoT?

 In IoT environments, numerous devices communicate with each other.
 Each device must be verified to prevent unauthorized access and ensure data integrity.
-Here are some reasons why machine identity is vital:
+(What Is Device Security? - Cisco) Here are some reasons why machine identity is vital:

 • Prevention of Unauthorized Access: Ensures that only trusted devices can connect.